 1) Brightness imbalance

-Brightness is one of the major issues that Minecraft's Vibrant Visuals feature is currently experiencing.
-The daylight will appear extremely bright and hazy if players increase the game's brightness from the Vibrant Visuals Options, while the nightfall and the dark caverns will appear nice.
+Brightness is currently one of the major issues of Minecraft's Vibrant Visuals.
+Daylight will appear extremely bright and hazy if players increase the game's brightness from this feature's options, while nightfall and dark caverns will appear nice.
 Conversely, lowering the brightness will make the daytime nicer, but caves and nighttime would appear overly gloomy.

 2) Saturation disparities

 Saturation is another issue that plagues the first version of Vibrant Visuals.
 Many players in the community discussed that the game looks extremely saturated most of the time.
-From lava color to the color of the pig shown in the picture, everything simply looks oversaturated, which makes the game look weird.
+From the color of the lava to the pig shown in the above image, everything simply looks oversaturated and makes the game look weird.

 3) Performance optimizations